-After you’ve completed the introduction phase, you’re ready to transition to the full GAPS diet.
-This is going to feel like food freedom!
+After we completed the introduction phase, we were ready to transition to the full GAPS diet.
+This felt like food freedom!

 What is the full GAPS diet?

 It’s true.
-I would be not who I am or where I am today without having healed my chronic illnesses with the GAPS diet.
+I would be not who I am or where I am today without having overcome my chronic health issues with the GAPS diet.
 That goes for my husband and son, too.
 Check out how the GAPS diet changed our lives here.
 If you’d like all my best tips on how to start the GAPS Diet, check out my post here.

 If you’re new to what the GAPS diet is, what it does, and how it works, I talk about it in this post here where go over the GAPS diet explained in a nutshell.
 Basically, you can think of the GAPS diet in three main phases:

-- Introduction Phase – Deep sealing and healing of leaky gut.
+- Introduction Phase – Deep rebuilding of leaky gut.

-- Maintenance Phase, or full GAPS diet – Continuing to heal the gut and restore the balance of healthy gut flora.
+- Maintenance Phase, or full GAPS diet – Continuing to rebuild the gut and restore the balance of healthy gut flora.

 - Reintroduction Phase – Transitioning from the GAPS diet to include all food groups.

 The full GAPS diet is the middle phase, and most people spend the majority of their time on this phase.
-Usually people need to follow the full GAPS diet for 2 years without cheating.
-Some will be able to heal quicker, and some may take much longer.
+Dr. Natasha says that people usually need to follow the full GAPS diet for 2 years without cheating.
+Some will be able to go quicker, and some may take much longer.
 But 2 years is a good, average timeframe.

 Pin it for later